 Possibly the most important feature: high quality product photography

 Every shopper is different.
 Some will be drawn to visual details, while others will only care about your written descriptions.
 But even so, if there’s one crucial element to your product pages, it’s the product photography.
+Read our guide on Getting Started with eCommerce Photography, and get tips for styling, lighting and camera settings.

 Even if some of your shoppers use copywriting or item specifications to make their final decision, product photos are what trigger their gut reactions to either learn more or back away.
 A poorly photographed product could indicate poor item quality.
 But high quality photographs say something else entirely.